 If we were to day trade a stock, we want to check if the daily chart of the stock is in an uptrend.
-For example, the SHOP is a stock we would day trade with because the it's daily chart shows a long term uptrend.
-By limiting ourselves with only the stocks that are in an uptrend, we increase our odds of picking a winner than a loser.
+For example, the SHOP is a stock we would day trade with because its daily chart shows a long-term uptrend.
+By limiting ourselves to only the stocks that are in an uptrend, we increase our odds of picking a winner rather than a loser.

 How to Find Trending Stocks

 There are many ways that you can find trending stocks, one of the best ways is to use a trending stocks screener which is exactly what's shown above.
 You get a list of trending stocks, and the list is updated each and every market day.
 You can also find trending stocks through the following screeners.